bendardenne/medor/README.md

 ### Features
 * CLI to show linked repo of projects
 * Inactivity detection: pause on sleep / suspend, possibly based on input inactivity.
-* Show commits in reports
+* Show GIT commits in reports
 * Warnings when stopped on a weekday during work hours?
 * Add a optional comment field to activities?
     - Idea 1